Heavy Gear: TV series

 In 2001, a computer-animated TV series titled Heavy Gear: The Animated Series was produced by Audu Paden at Mainframe Entertainment and Adelaide Productions for Columbia TriStar Television.
 The series lasted 40 episodes (though two of these were "recap" episodes and more still were clip shows).
 It played in syndication in various markets worldwide.

 The Dream Pod 9 creative staff had very little input in the series' content, and the animated universe differs significantly from the game's.
 The show was aimed at an audience much younger than the one the property had previously targeted.
 The producers' original intent was to start the series with a mecha-combat tournament held between the villainous Vanguard of Justice and the honorable Shadow Dragons (representatives of Terra Nova's Northern and Southern armies respectively), but after the resolution of the tournament storyline rising tensions would lead to war between the North and South, which would in turn be followed by an invasion from Earth trying to reconquer its old colony planet, forcing the North and South to join forces for their own survival.
-Worries that having the villains from the early episodes (the Vanguard characters) suddenly working with the heroes, and shifting from a tournament-styled competition to all-out mecha warfare, would have been too confusing for their targeted age group led to a decision to not use the war storyline.
-What ended up happening on the show was that they ran the tournament storyline as planned but even though the tournament had been 'won' within the first dozen or so episodes, the two teams just kept having exhibition matches and the like for the remainder of the 40-episode run.
+Worries that having the villains from the early episodes (the Vanguard characters) suddenly working with the heroes, and shifting from a tournament-styled competition to all-out mecha warfare would have been too confusing for their targeted age group led to a decision to not use the war storyline.
+What ended up happening on was that they ran the tournament storyline as planned, but even though the tournament had been 'won' within the first dozen or so episodes, the two teams just kept having exhibition matches for the remainder of the 40-episode run.
+The series starred the voices of Lukas Haas, Vanessa Estelle Williams, David DeLuise, Ed Hopkins, Clancy Brown, and Clyde Kusatsu with Charles Shaughnessy, Greg Ellis, Karen Maruyama, Keith Szarabajka, Nicholas Guest, Jim Wise, Sarah Douglas, and Tom Kane.